lpdc/lpdc/README.md

 ## Linear Programming for Data Center

-The code for Mininet is available here: https://github.com/lpdc/lpdc/blob/master/scenario20.py
+The code for Mininet is available here: https://github.com/lpdc/lpdc/blob/master/LPDC.py

+The code for GLPK is available here: https://github.com/lpdc/lpdc/blob/master/LPDC.mod

 ## For internal development (only):